Standard Cost Rollup

 4. Check the Update Inventory Cost box to set the standard cost of all planned standard cost records of inventory items.

-The planned standard cost records of inventory items are created or updated based on the inventory costing method defined on the cost version.
-When the default item record selection is used on the cost version, the cost rollup process reflects the cost in the Standard Cost field.
+The planned standard cost records of inventory items are created or updated based on the inventory costing method set on the cost version.
+When the default item record selection is used on the cost version, the cost rollup process shows the cost in the Standard Cost field.
 This field is on the item record for each item selected.
 In addition, the planned standard cost of inventory items is automatically generated as part of the rollup process.

 The next time you open this page, NetSuite checks or clears the box based on the previous use.